 And with the death of my friend was the lost of a friendship that meant so much to me.
 A woman I had known since 1992, who I lived with and who had welcomed me into her home with no hesitation.
 I cannot believe that I will never see my friend or hear her voice again.
 We were supposed to be old ladies with canes, cussing people out, telling them to get off our porches, but it wasn’t meant to be.
 And I know now that I won’t get over her death either and it is cool and normal to feel this way.

 So for those who are grieving, whether you have been grieving for a day or for over 40 years, do not let anyone shame about how you decide to grieve.
 If necessary, tell those busybodies to kiss your ass and keep moving on with your life.
 You do not own an explanation to anyone on this planet about shit.
 Nothing.
 Nada.
 No Buenos.
 Just wipe away your tears and continue to remember your people.
-The longer we keep the dead alive, the better it is.
+The longer we keep the dead alive, the better it is because they live forever in our hearts.